borkdude/blog/posts/babashka-java-reflection-type-hints.md

 ambiguity when relying solely on Clojure reflection?
 I'd love to hear about those to see if they work reliably in babashka given some extra help through type hints.

+Thanks to [Tim Pote](https://github.com/potetm) for thinking along when fixing the issues in babashka and reading a preview of this blog post.